aaron11669/aaron11669.github.io/README.md

 ## Local Estimation Using EKF:

+### Problemem

+The robot did not know where it was.
+We had to demonstrate low level autonomy for a military customer in a little over a month.

+### What I did

 For quick (around 40Hz) localization of the robot, I used a standard robotic localization package called "ROS2 Robot localization" (https://github.com/cra-ros-pkg/robot_localization).
-This utilized an EKF and allowed for quick relatively continuous localization for rapid control and pathing decisions.
+This utilized an EKF and allowed for quick relatively continuous localization for rapid control and pathing decisions using the existing sensor suite.

 Because the platform is a non-traditional rover, the standard configuration required significant customization.
 This included transforming IMU and magnetometer measurements into the Earth frame and incorporating platform-specific dynamics into the estimation pipeline to maintain filter consistency at high update rates.

 ### Notable Achevements
 + Rapid integration and tuning enabled the team to meet aggressive demonstration deadlines
 + Extended EKF cross-covariance logic to enable water detection as a by-product of state estimation
++ Won a paid research contract with the military customer

 ### Media